 26. Learn to surf in Portugal.

-I recently got my first surf board, and I cannot wait to take it to Portugal in my van!
+I recently got my first surf board, and using it in Portugal when I drove over in my van was incredible!
 Some of Europe’s best surf breaks can be found on the Portuguese coast.
 Try Nazaré, Coxos, Buarcos, Matosinhos and Supertubos.